-Anyway, you want for each day to Christmas.
+Anyway you want for each day to Christmas.
 Number your envelopes 1 to 25 (you need one envelope for each day in December including Christmas).

 I wrote the numbers then number stickers were spotted.
 They then came in handy to identify what day they were for the well decorated ones ;-) If your children are keen let them write the numbers themselves.

+Anyone in a close range has to get involved.
+Including visitors that day.
+Friends or family happen to pop by – get them to do an envelope.
 Let it get messy and take the opportunity to let them use anything they want.
 The glitter glue got a workout.
 Check out our 1 December envelope, took a while to dry.